 Polar bears have an amazing sense of smell.
-Their nose has so much surface area to pick up scents in the air.
-They can smell prey over one kilometer (about one-half mile) away when the wind is right.
+Their nose has a large surface area to pick up scents in the air.
+They can smell prey over 1 kilometer (about half a mile) away when the wind is right.

 Polar bears have huge paws.
-They can be up to 12 inches across, which is about the size of a dinner plate.
-These big paws help spread out the polar bear's weight on the sea ice so they can walk along really thin ice.
+Their paws can be up to 12 inches across, which is about the size of a dinner plate.
+These big paws help spread out the polar bear's weight on the sea ice so they can walk on it even if it's very thin.

-Polar bear feet can also get smelly.
+Polar bear feet can get smelly.
 When females are ready to mate, they send out signals through smelly footprints on the sea ice.
-A male polar bear who picks up the sent will follow a female, sometimes for days.
+A male polar bear who picks up the scent will follow a female, sometimes for days.

-Polar bear paws are also kind of sticky.
-They have bumps, or papillae, on the bottom of their feet that help grip the ice as they are walking, kind of like winter tires or snow boots.
-They also have fur on their feet to help keep them warm and really sharp claws that help give them traction on the ice to they do not slip.
-Their claws are thick and sharp and help them pull out slippery seals from underneath the water.
+Polar bear paws are also sticky.
+They have bumps, or papillae, on the bottom of their feet that help grip the ice as they are walking-like winter tires or snow boots.
+They also have fur on their feet to help keep them warm and really sharp claws that give them traction on the ice so they do not slip.
+Their claws are thick and sharp and help them pull out slippery seals from the water.

 Polar bears also have very big heads with really sharp teeth that help them hunt their prey.
-They have big canines at the front and very sharp back molars that help them sheer blubber and fat off of their prey.
-The diastema, or the gap between the front sharp canines and the back molars, is perfect for helping polar bears grab a seal out of the water and pull it up onto the sea ice.
+They have big canine teeth at the front and very sharp back molars that help them shear blubber and fat off of their prey.
+The diastema, or the gap between the sharp front canines and the back molars, is perfect for helping polar bears grab prey.

-All of these adaptations make a polar bear perfectly suited to live in the arctic.
+All of these adaptations make polar bears perfectly suited to live in the Arctic.
 They need sea ice to travel, hunt, find mates, and sometimes to den.
 You can help conserve this sea ice.
-Continue reading to learn more!

 Polar bears live in the Arctic, where they hunt seals on the sea ice.
-But climate change is melting the polar bear's sea ice home.
+But climate change is melting the polar bear's sea ice-filled home.
 To save sea ice, we must move away from burning fossil fuels like oil, coal, and gas.
-Why?
-Because these fuels produce gases that act like a blanket around the earth, heating up our planet and causing the sea ice to melt.
+These fuels produce gases that act like a blanket around the Earth, heating up the planet and causing the sea ice to melt.